 Related: How to change the user agent in wget

-Related: How to use custom cookies with wget - Download the file with the validated referer and confirm the result looks like the expected payload.
+Related: How to use custom cookies with wget - Download the file with the validated referer and confirm that the saved object matches the expected payload.

-Final verification should include both a normal HTTP response and a quick file-type or content check so a saved login page is not mistaken for the real download.
+Final verification should include both the HTTP status and a quick file-type or content check so a saved access-denied page is not mistaken for the real artifact.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.